 It might seem scary at first, but there are lots of easy ways to optimise your website so potential customers can find you through search engines like Google.
 And the best place for beginners to start is with keywords.

 By using the right ones, you can reach a whole new audience of people interested in your products or services.
 No matter what kind of small business you have, understanding SEO keywords is really important.
-So check out this beginner’s guide to keywords:
+So let’s get started!

 What do keywords do?